Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Experiments

-\textbf{Training setting:} The proposed method is implemented based on Pytorch framework and is trained with one NVIDIA TITAN X GPUs.
+The proposed method is implemented based on the Pytorch framework and is trained with one NVIDIA TITAN X GPU.
 In the model, we exploit the standard stochastic gradient descent optimizer with $0.9$ momentum for training.
-We set the initial learning rate as $10^{-4}$ and adopt the "poly" learning rate policy following \cite{r28}.
-The learning rate is multiplied by $(1-\frac{iter}{total_iter})^{0.9}$ after each iteration, eventually terminated at $200$ epochs.
+We set the initial learning rate as $10^{-4}$ and adopt the ``poly" learning rate policy following \citep{chen2017rethinking}.
+The learning rate is multiplied by $(1-\frac{iter}{total_{iter}})^{0.9}$ after each iteration, eventually terminated at $150$ epochs.
 All the training data is divided into mini-batches for network training, the mini-batch size is set as $8$ during the training stage.
-In CCA module, all feature maps are reduced to $256$ channels with convolution operation for each integration.
-The backbone of encoder network is based on ResNet-101 with the ASPP module pre-trained on ImageNet.
-The adopted ASPP consists of one global average pooling, one $1\times 1$ convolution and three $3 \times 3$ convolutions with $rates = (6, 12, 18)$.
-The output feature map is $1/8$ size of input image by encoder and decoder network.
-Then the predicted segmentation masks are bilinear interpolated to target size directly.
+In the CCA module, all feature maps are reduced to $256$ channels with convolution operation for each integration.
+The backbone of the encoder sub-network is based on ResNet with the ASPP module pre-trained on ImageNet.
+The adopted ASPP consists of one global average pooling, one $1\times 1$ convolution and three $3 \times 3$ convolutions with rates $= (6, 12, 18)$.
+The output feature map is $1/8$ size of the input image by our model.
+Then the predicted segmentation masks are bilinearly interpolated to target size directly.
+All images are uniformly resized into a resolution of $256 \times 256$ for training and testing.

-\textbf{Data preprocessing:} In order to enhance diversity of training samples.
-Several common data augmentation and sampling strategies are adopted before training the model.
-We use the horizontal and vertical flip operation with a preset probability, random center cropping with the scale from $50\%$ to $100\%$, random rotation in the range of $0$ to $20$ degrees for original images.
-Then all images are uniformly resized into a resolution of $256 \times 256$ for training and testing.